-When the Company prepares its investor presentations, it disaggregates its revenues.
+Accordingly, the revenues are disaggregated when the Company prepares presentations to its investors.
 The Company determines that the categories used in the investor presentations and financial reports used by the Company's management can be used to meet the objective of the disaggregation disclosure requirement of PFRS 15, which is to disaggregate revenue from contracts with customers and other counterparties into categories that depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.

 In all years presented, the Company solely derives its revenues from its related parties.
-Furthermore, its revenues comprise of revenues from construction contracts only, which is recognized over time usually over a period of 12 months.
-All of the Company's construction projects are residential projects in Carmona, Cavite.
+Furthermore, the Company's revenues are only generated from the construction contracts which are recognized over time, and usually for a period of 12 months.
+All of the Company's construction projects are residential projects in Carmona, Cavite and Montalban, Rizal.

 Service income arising from these transactions with related parties are presented as Contract Revenues in the statements of comprehensive income.
-The related outstanding receivables are shown as Contracts receivables under the Receivables account in the statements of financial position (see Note 5).
+The related outstanding receivables are shown as Contracts receivables under the Receivables - net account in the statements of financial position (see Note 5).
 These receivables are unsecured to the extent of advances received, noninterest-bearing and payable in cash.